There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 StarMark Bob-A-Lot Interactive Dog Toy

-The Bob-A-Lot is a perfect potential meal time feeder!
+The Bob-A-Lot toy is a perfect potential meal time dog food puzzle!
 You pour their food in, then set it on the ground.
-As your dog pushes it around, bits will fall out to keep them engaged.
+As your dog pushes it around, bits will fall out to keep them engaged while they eat.

 Outward Hound Star Spinner